Do you think you’re empath raised by a narcissist?

 They don’t understand and will more often than not dismiss it because, to them, it’s unknown.

-My mother never understood me as a person, and she didn’t like anything about me or what kind of person I was.
+My mother never understood me as a person, and she didn’t like anything about me.

 Let’s face it; when you have a narcissistic parent, there is no doubt you’ve been ripped off in life.